Eight Cities Officially Announced To Receive XFL Teams For First Season In 2020

 - Meaningful on-field action – New rules for punts, punt returns, kickoffs, and the play clock

-- In-game rhythm and flow – Game and TV time outs limited with simplified rules to bring forth fewer interruptions
+- In-game rhythm and flow – Game and TV timeouts limited with simplified rules to bring forth fewer interruptions

 - Speed: Games are expected to last three hours or less